layilin/SP23-33852/_annotations/book3.md

 [people] 106.357n A physician, however, who wrote a short account of the diseases of Jamaica, in Charles II.'s time.
 Thomas Trapham, author of *A Discourse of the State of Health in the Island of Jamaica* (1679).

+[people] 106.307n Charles II.
+King Charles II (1630-1685), king of England, Scotland, and Ireland, son of Charles I (1600–1649) and brother of James II (1633–1701).
+He became king after the rule of Oliver Cromwell, and the restoration of British monarchy in 1660.

 106.357n alcalescent.
 Also alkalescent.
 Tending to become alkaline (having a pH greater than 7).

 [people] 107.359 Xantippe.
 Also Xanthippe.
 Wife of Socrates (5th–4th c.
 BCE), often described as bad-tempered.